- Solar advice hub

 In the great majority of cases, solar panels come at a high upfront cost, with households spending thousands of pounds before they can start saving.

-It's definitely worth the investment, as solar panels can help you cut your electricity bills by hundreds of pounds per year, recoup their initial cost decades before they stop producing electricity, and even raise your home's value.
+It's definitely worth the investment, as solar panels can help you cut your electricity bills by hundreds of pounds per year, recoup their initial cost decades before they stop producing electricity, and potentially raise your home's value.

 But if you can't afford to get a system installed on your roof, you can't benefit.
 Sunsave Plus is our solution to this problem, as it provides you with best-in-class kit with no upfront cost - instead, you pay a fixed monthly fee for 20 years.